rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m | pack_json
 ```

-If only a subset of labels must be packed into JSON, then it must be listed inside `fields (...)` after `pack_json`.
+If only a subset of fields must be packed into JSON, then it must be listed inside `fields (...)` after `pack_json`.
 For example, the following query builds JSON with `foo` and `bar` fields
 only and stores the result in `baz` field:

 ```logsql